 Junior ISA (JISA)

 A Junior Individual Savings Account (JISA) is designed as long-term, tax-free savings accounts for children.

-This means that the interest or gains the account makes is exempt from tax.
+This means that the interest or gains the account makes are exempt from tax.

 This tax-free benefit can be very powerful over the long term and not having to worry about declaring the tax is also a boon.